-The original settlement of New Orleans, called Vieux Carré, French Quarter or simply The Quarter, is the oldest neighborhood in the city.
-Established by the French in 1718, the location was, and is still, a valuable site for trade due to its strategic position along the Mississippi River.
+The original settlement of New Orleans and the oldest neighborhood in the city is Vieux Carre, better known as the French Quarter or simply The Quarter.
+Established by the French in 1718, the location continues to be a valuable site for trade due to its strategic position along the Mississippi River.

-The district as a whole, bound by Canal Street, Decatur Street, Esplanade Avenue and Rampart Street, is a National Historic Landmark.
-The French Quarter boasts a storied history of international influence with cultural contributions from the French, Spanish, Italians, Sicilians, Africans, Irish and others - all evident in the development of this global port settlement.
+The district is a National Historic Landmark and is bordered by popular streets, such as Canal Street, Decatur Street, Rampart Street and Esplanade Avenue.
+The French Quarter boasts a storied history of international influence with cultural contributions from the French, Spanish, Sicilians, Italians, Africans, Irish and others - all evident in the development of this global port settlement.

-So much of what makes New Orleans unique is captured in the melting pot atmosphere of the French Quarter - from the raucous party atmosphere of Bourbon Street to the bohemian elegance of Royal.
-It's a neighborhood full of surprises and magic.
+So much of what makes New Orleans unique is captured in the melting pot atmosphere of the French Quarter, from the boisterous party vibe of Bourbon Street to the bohemian elegance of Royal Street.
+It's a neighborhood full of entertainment and surprises.

-The neighborhood's stunning architecture is the dominant feature likely to first catch one's eye.
-Balconies adorned with intricate ironwork and courtyards filled with lush greenery and fountains showcase the French Quarter's European roots.
+A dominant feature throughout the neighborhood is the stunning architecture.
+Balconies adorned with intricate ironwork, courtyards filled with lush greenery and beautiful fountains showcase the French Quarter's European roots.

-Powerful fires in 1788 and 1794 mean that most of the architectural stylings you observe are the handiwork of the Spanish who ruled - and rebuilt - the city at the time.
+Majority of the architectural design is the handiwork of the Spanish who ruled and rebuilt the city after two overwhelming fires in 1788 and 1794.
 Many buildings don ceramic plaques informing visitors of the street names during Spanish rule such as Calle de Borbon.

-Walk the beautiful gardens inside the square, make a wish as you toss a coin into the fountain and take that iconic New Orleans photograph.
+Walk the beautiful gardens inside the square, make a wish as you toss a coin into the fountain and take an iconic New Orleans photograph.
 The creative culture of the Quarter is embraced by the collection of fortune tellers, artists and musicians who surround Jackson Square.
-And just across the street is the famed Café du Monde, serving up beignets and café au lait 24 hours a day, seven days a week.
+Just across the street is the famed Café du Monde, serving up beignets and café au lait 24 hours a day, seven days a week.

 The Quarter's allure draws millions of visitors each year.
-Come stroll the streets of this exotic neighborhood - full of mystery, magic and fun.
-We guarantee, there's nothing else like it.
+Come stroll the streets of this exotic neighborhood and experience the mystery, fun and magic.